14-Day Family Itinerary for Niue

 Whales (seen between July and September) and dolphins (year-round) can be admired from the shores!
 While many accommodations have their own whale and dolphin-watching decks, there are signposted lookouts along the west coast of the island which also provide fantastic viewings.
 Take a picnic to lookouts, such as at the Hikutavake or Makefu sea tracks, as well as a pair of binoculars (not essential but does make for better viewing) and enjoy some family bonding time over scouting for dolphins and whales!

-If you arrived in Niue on a Monday, then today is Friday and a plane day where many tourists will be busy with flights.
-This is the perfect time to visit some of Niue’s best snorkelling and swimming spots for kids when they are a little quieter.
+A few days after arrival flights to Niue is the perfect time to visit some of Niue’s best snorkelling and swimming spots for kids when they are a little quieter.

 First on the list is the Limu Pools, nearby the village of Namukulu.
 It’s best visited at mid to full incoming tide for older kids that want to do a bit of cliff jumping and the pools won’t be too shallow for swimming.
 Alternatively, come at low tide for shallow pools, ideal for young children.